erlingrj/psynth/log.md

+# Dec 3
+- I have fixed errors in: ADSR, Compressor and Oscillator and most of the long-standing problems are gone.
+- One issue left.
+When I hit multple keys it still has glitching.
+I have tried the following:
+1. Max thread priority for the threads
+2. Buffer up lots of data in sound output and JUST outputting it directly None had any impact.
+This leads me to believe that the error is in the samples that I have generated.
+I must closely look at my oscillator implementation etc to see if I can spot the error

 # Nov 26
 - I found that increasing the priority of my threads does improve the functioning of this program.
 - Found another race condition in the token-handling logic...